IvvanL/100-days-of-swiftui/day notes/Day12/notes.md

-# Day 12 Notes - Classes WIP
+# Day 12 Notes - Classes, Inheritance WIP

 ## Finished sections 1 and 2 of day 12
 - how to create your own classes